beccaroskill/ML-Climate-Final-Project-Template/journal.md

 ## My progress

+### Wednesday, April 13th

+The model architecture I mentioned in my last journal entry has not been yielding results, so I implemented versions of the two models I am attempting to triangulate between.

 ### Monday, April 10th

 I succeeded in downloading the new dataset: 10km x 10km images at 60m resolution across all 12 bands.
 I also started assembling the new model I will train, following the architecture of Yang et al., with the major exception that my first convolutional layer will take the images themselves (rather than their histograms) as its input.